mauriciogeneroso/gof-design-patterns/src/com/generoso/study/structural/adapter/README.md

 ### When to use

 * To wrap an existing class with a new interface.
-* To pergorm impedance matching.
+* To perform impedance matching.

 ---
 ### Components